Cwiiis/gaia-navigator/README.md

 ## Limitations

-* The first page must include, [gaia-navigator-host.css](gaia-navigator-host.css), [gaia-navigator-host.js](gaia-navigator-host.js) and [gaia-navigator-client.js](gaia-navigator-client.js).
-Each subsequent page need only include [gaia-navigator-client.js](gaia-navigator-client.js).
+* A page must include [gaia-navigator.js](gaia-navigator.js).
+After the first navigation, each subsequent page will be wrapped in an iframe.
-* Alternatively, a 'wrapper' page can be used that contains a single iframe in the body of the document and need only include the host script and style.
-The iframe can have its source set to the page you would like to load initially.
+* The first page must take care to remove event listeners that may continue to fire after navigation.
+To avoid this, a 'wrapper' page can be used.
+This page must contain a single iframe in the body of the document, with the style class 'gaia-navigator-iframe' and include [gaia-navigator.css](gaia-navigator.css).
+This iframe's source can be set to the page you would like to load initially.
 * For reverse animations to work correctly, CSS property animation-delay must always be specified together with animation-duration.
 * Direct manipulation of the history and location objects will have unexpected results, instead use the shim objects available via gnc_getHistory and gnc_getLocation.